SanyaNanda/ML4Sci_QuantumContrastiveLearning/README.md

 - Complete technical documentation or final blog, describing the whole project in depth, submitted for final evaluation: [Blog](https://sanyananda.github.io/ML4Sci_QuantumContrastiveLearning/)
 - Final-term lightning talk given to an audience of all the contributors and mentors of ML4Sci as part of final evaluation: [Final Lightning Talk Presentation](slides/ML4Sci-FinalEvaluation.pdf)
 - GSoC Lightning Talk, presented to all the contributors of GSoC 2024 on 25th September: [GSoC Presentation](slides/GSoC2024-LightningTalk-Contributor-SanyaNanda.pdf)
-- Weights and Biases Reports on the experiments conducted: [wandb reports]()
+- Weights and Biases Reports on the experiments conducted: [Benchmarking](https://sanyananda.github.io/ML4Sci_QuantumContrastiveLearning/#benchmarking) section of the project documentation

 <hr>